Misch Implant & Aesthetic Dentistry - Sarasota

 Consultation

-Before beginning your procedure, your doctor will first need to determine if you are a good candidate for a dental bone graft.
-During your initial consultation, your doctor will examine your tooth and gum health and take an x-ray image of your jawbone.
-If they conclude that your bone can benefit from a graft, we will schedule your operation.
+Before your dental bone graft, your doctor will assess your suitability for the procedure.
+During the initial consultation, they will examine your teeth and gums and take an x-ray of your jawbone.
+If a bone graft is deemed beneficial, we will schedule your surgery.

 Procedure